clarkjo-vmware/tap/README.md

 To execute the script, save it to a file (e.g., `tap-install-script.sh`), and make it executable using `chmod +x tap-install-script.sh`.
 Run the script using `./tap-install-script.sh` in a bash environment.

 Ensure you have the necessary dependencies and permissions to execute the script successfully.

+**Note:** The configs folder has some basic configuration files for post install configuration